XuewenWangUGA/MhapCaller/README.md

 The whole package is also available in a Singularity container.

  MhapCaller runs fast.
-It takes ~ 2 mins for four fullrunsn of PacBio smrtcell HiFi reads on a Linux machine on Cluster with 12 threads,and maximumm allowed 120G RAM.
+It takes ~ 2 mins for a merged data from four full runs of PacBio smrtcell HiFi reads on a Linux machine on Cluster with 12 threads,and maximumm allowed 120G RAM.

 ## latest version
 V0.3